Startup Acquisitions: Acquihires and Talent Hoarding: Introduction

 Our final main result is that the labor-market outcomes (hiring and layoffs) for acquihired employees may become more volatile because of firms' talent hoarding.
 To obtain this result, we expand our baseline model by adding a second period.
-In between periods, the economy may fall into a recession, and consequently, firms may get hit by potentially correlated adverse shocks.
+In between periods, the economy may fall into a recession and, consequently, firms may get hit by potentially correlated adverse shocks.
 We show that relative to a benchmark case in which firms have no motive to hoard talent, talent hoarding always leads to more hiring and may also lead to more layoffs for acquihired employees when the adverse shocks are sufficiently likely or sufficiently positively correlated.
-This finding lends support to the view that talent hoarding was a major contributing factor to the substantial number of layoffs in the tech industry following the increased downward pressure on the US economy in 2022.\footnote{See ``{\href{https://www.nytimes.com/2022/11/10/technology/big-tech-layoffs.html}{Tech's Talent Wars Have Come Back to Bite It}},'' \emph{New York Times}, November 2022.}
+This finding lends support to the view that talent hoarding was a contributing factor to the substantial number of layoffs in the tech industry following the increased downward pressure on the US economy in 2022 \citep{NYT}.

-Talent hoarding is likely to be a problem whenever firms can identify highly impactful individuals before their competitors do so.
-As such, it can, in principle, also materialize when firms hire new employees who possess a scarce and desirable skill set.
-In such situations, the insights of our model will also apply.
-However, we focus on acquihires (and not hiring in general) because talent hoarding is likely to be particularly acute in this setting, as it combines individuals who may not be known in the industry yet (the entrepreneurs) with a verifiable signal of their ability (the startup that they built).